 A Non-degree Program of Supervised Clinical Experience

-What will practicum in the DuBard Association Method® encompass?
+Become well-versed in the DuBard Association Method®.

 - Implementation of specific levels of the DuBard Association Method® curriculum